EloiStree/LearnCodeByFightingBotsWithBots/GetStarted/ReadMe.md

 <img width="333" height="400" alt="image" src="https://github.com/user-attachments/assets/c6b30195-2457-4599-94e2-29b75600ab08" />

-In honor of this workshop, first think I need to teach, remind, ...
+In honor of this workshop, I think the first skill check we need is... :
+**reporting bots and capturing proof**.

 ## Report bots
 ### How to report bots in game